sillylillie/VirtualChoir/readme.md

 # Virtual Choir Project

-## Mission
+## Primary objective
-To bring a streamlined audio mixing experience to virtual choirs and directors anywhere, ASAP
+To provide a tool that makes audio mixing so effortless that choirs and ensembles can hear one another rehearse virtually every week

 ## Members
-Anna, Connor, Lillie "Henry", Maxine, ....
+Andrew, Anna, Connor, Lillie "Henry", Maxine, others to come hopefully <3

 ### Areas of interest/expertise covered:
 - Market research